Unity-Technologies/UnityRenderStreaming/com.unity.template.renderstreaming-hd/Packages/com.unity.template.renderstreaming-hd/Documentation~/index.md

 ## Requirements

 This template is compatible with Unity Editor version below.

-- Unity 2019.3
+- Unity 2019.4

 > [!NOTE]
 > Because this template depends on `HDRP 7.3`, it does not work correctly older Unity versions.

 > [!WARNING]
 > In the current version, The combination of Linux and HDRP is not supported.
-Need to select`OpenGL` in "Graphics API" and use `Legacy` rendering pipeline.
+Need to select `OpenGL` in "Graphics API" and use `Legacy` rendering pipeline.

 ### Hardware encoder